Louis Guttman: Work

 Guttman was described as a brilliant innovator who "saw theory in method and method in theory", was "informed by high sophistication in mathematics, statistics, sociology and psychology", and one who "made a major contribution to democratic policy-making in the new state" and "was concerned with the 'well-being' of individuals, groups and society".

-Publications

 Guttman published in numerous journals and books, including over 300 pages in Psychometrika.
 Many of his papers are still quoted in the scientific literature as being relevant and important to current statistical and mathematical advances.

 His innovative methodological work on attitudes was published in the 4th volume of Studies in Social Psychology in World War II (more popularly called The American Soldier series, after the title of the first two volumes).